polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 } : (memref<2088x2048xf64>, memref<2048x2048xf64>, memref<2088x2048xf64>) -> (memref<2088x2048xf64>)
 ```

-The reason behind choosing M_R = 3 and N_R = 16 is that is leads to 3 * 16 /4 =
+When one chooses M_R = 3 and N_R = 16, it leads to 3 * 16 /4 = 12 256-bit vector
-12 256-bit vector registers for the output values.
-The BLIS provided kernels for
+registers for the output values.
+The BLIS provided kernels for Haswell otherwise
-Haswell otherwise include 6*8 and 8*6 -- they too use (2\*6 =) 12 registers but
+include 6\*8, 8\*6, 4\*12, 12\*4 -- they too use (2\*6 =) 12 registers, but
-3\*4 is more balanced.
-Let's run this one.
+these options differ in how much register reuse is relatively exploited along
+the two dimensions and how big the L1 resident buffer for the RHS is.
 ```
 # M_C = 180 : i32, K_C = 480 : i32, M_R = 3, N_R = 16 : i32, K_U = 4 : i32
 $ mlir-opt -hopt -hopt-copy=true -hopt-unroll=true -hopt-scalrep=true -lower-to-llvm hopt.mlir | mlir-cpu-runner -O3 -e main -reps=3 -entry-point-result=void -shared-libs=lib/libmlir_runner_utils.so > /dev/null
 Compilation time: 0.039474s
 61.939 GFLOPS
 ```
 We immediately see a 24% boost in performance!
+A big
+strength of a pure compiler approach here is that one automatically generates
+everything -- all the way down to the innermost loop body.
+So, we have the
+opportunity to explore more than what's possible with a fixed set of manually
+pre-optimized kernels.
+This is all under the assumption that the compiler
+generated code is competitive or could be made competitive.

 ```
 # Let's see the impact of just the M_R, N_R values.